 After working out of others' facilities, he set up a winery and tasting room in an industrial park in Cloverdale in 2010.
 In 2013, he moved his tasting room to Healdsburg.
-Mauricio Soto, formerly of Stryker Sonoma and Paradise Ridge, has become the full time winemaker, producing about 2,000 cases per year.
+Mauricio Soto, formerly of Stryker Sonoma and Paradise Ridge, has become the full-time winemaker, producing about 2,000 cases per year.
 It is expected that production will increase starting with the 2012 vintage to as much as 15,000 cases of Zinfandel, Pinot Noir and Chardonnay.
 Valdez now produces a single Pinot Noir using grapes from all his vineyards.
-A lower priced line of estate wines, possibly labeled Pobre Fino, will be offered in addition to vineyard-designated wines.
+A lower-priced line of estate wines, possibly labeled Pobre Fino, will be offered in addition to vineyard-designated wines.

-Of the 1,000 acres Valdez & Sons Vineyard Management farms, about 120 acres is owned or leased by Valdez.
+Of the 1,000 acres Valdez & Sons Vineyard Management farms, about 120 acres are owned or leased by Valdez.
 He employs a crew of 60 year-round vineyard workers and an additional 60 during summer through harvest.

 2010 Ulises Valdez U.V.
 El Diablo Vineyard Russian River Valley Chardonnay